Decriminalization law officially goes into effect!

 In 2018, Gov. Ralph Northam signed HB 1251, allowing doctors to recommend CBD or THC-A cannabis oil for any condition.

 In 2019, Gov. Northam signed legislation allowing physician's assistants and licensed nurse practitioners to issue recommendations.

-In April 2020, the governor approved a bill that will legalize CBD and THC-A rich medical cannabis products for registered patients, starting on July 1, 2020.
-Under current law, patients only have an “affirmative defense,” which is a protection the defendant can raise during a criminal prosecution.
+In April 2020, the governor approved a bill that legalizes CBD and THC-A rich medical cannabis products for registered patients.

 In April 2020, lawmakers approved a revised version of SB 976, which will allow marijuana extracts containing at least five mg of either cannabidiol (CBD) or THC-A and no more than 10mg of THC per dose beginning on July 1, 2020.
 It also allows up to 25 dispensing locations.

 Registration applications for patients, parents/legal guardians, and physicians are available now through the Board of Pharmacy.
 Cannabis extracts will be produced and sold in Virginia only by specially licensed businesses called “pharmaceutical processors.”
 The Board of Pharmacy has issued conditional approval to five pharmaceutical processors to produce and dispense these oils.
-Cannabis extracts are not expected to be available for purchase from processors in Virginia until July 2020.
+Cannabis extracts are not expected to be available for purchase from processors in Virginia until summer 2020 at the earliest.